pupara/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-overview.md

 ## Managing policies via PowerShell

-Use the cmdlets in the [Skype for Business cmdlet module](https://www.microsoft.com/download/details.aspx?id=39366) to manage policies for individual users.

-> [!NOTE]
-> The cmdlets will be available in your PowerShell session once you connect to Skype for Business Online.
-For more information, please see [Manage Skype for Business Online with Microsoft 365 or Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell).

 A policy is a group of settings that can be applied granularly to individual users.
 Each policy type has its own set of cmdlets for creating, viewing, deleting, and updating the policies themselves, and then assigning those policies to users.
 The general structure is:

 - GET commands (for example, ``Get-CsTeamsMeetingPolicy``):  return the policy documents that are available for you to assign in your organization, both the policies created by Microsoft for you to use and the custom policies you've created.